 By Nadia Khan

-While most therapies require the involvement of a therapist, filial therapy is a type of therapy that centers around the relationship between a child and his or her parents or guardians.
+While most therapies require the involvement of a therapist, filial therapy is a form of child-centered play therapy which focuses on the relationship between a child and his or her parents or guardians.

-Designed explicitly for the development of children between the ages 3 to 12, filial therapy is a type of play therapy, or therapeutic sessions in which a child expresses themselves and learns through the act of play.
+Designed explicitly for children between the ages 3 to 12, filial therapy consists of therapeutic sessions in which a child expresses themselves and learns through the act of play.